carlwiedemann/foresite/README.md

 Some facts:

-* For every markdown file in the `md` subdirectory an equivalent HTML file is generated in the `out` subdirectory, where the parsed markdown is wrapped with wrapper template markup.
+* For every post markdown file in the `md` subdirectory an equivalent HTML file is generated in the `out` subdirectory, each wrapped with wrapper template markup.
-* A single `index.html` file, which provides `@content` with an `<ul>` holding links to all posts, prefixed with post date.
+* A single `index.html` file shows a list of links to all posts in reverse-chronological order, prefixed with post date.
-  * Titles are parsed from the first H1 tag in each markdown file.
+  * Post titles are parsed from the first H1 tag in each post markdown file.
-  * Dates are parsed from the filename.
+  * Post dates are parsed from the post markdown filename.
 * Re-running `foresite build` removes all files in the `out` subdirectory.

 In this example, the `index.html` will contain: